tundish/blathnaid/blathnaid/book/chapters.rst

 Just as rich merchants introduce their daughters to Court, hoping them to marry into the nobility; so too the artisans would raise their girls to set their sights on the son of a merchant.
-The families relied on their seniors to make the connections, and it had become the tradition to announce one's offspring to the head of one's Guild, and they would go and make enquiries as to a suitable match.
+The families relied on their seniors to make the connections, and it had become the tradition to announce one’s offspring to the head of one’s Guild, and they would go and make enquiries as to a suitable match.

 Ostracised
 ----------